Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 23.06.18  All value of wgDefaultUserOptions must be defined in LocalSetting.php.
+Updated example of settings for LocalSetting.php in readme.md.
+Version 1.5.6_0 [B551++23.06.2018]

 - 23.06.18  Fixed error which occurred with external or internal links whithout title.
 Version 1.5.6_0 [B551++23.06.2018].

 - 23.06.18  Issue 1/3 of MW1.31+ (all fixed): Parameters of $wgDefaultUserOptions must be set up in LocalSettings.php.
 Version 1.5.6_0 [B551+23.06.2018].